- What kinds of workers thrive in that type of setting? Which personality traits point to the right individuals for my project?

 So let’s get one thing clear: Not all talented developers are great remote workers.

 But our experience in hiring and managing remote developers taught us that these 4 personality traits sometimes matter more than other qualifications candidates have.

-Remote collaboration is based on trust.
+Remote cooperation is based on trust.
 A remote worker is given a massive credit of trust right from day one, and they need to do their best to maintain the trust of their employer.
-It’s very easy to lose that trust, and smart remote devs know it.
+It's very easy to lose that trust, and smart remote devs know it.

 An excellent remote worker will have a responsible and mature approach to work.

 He or she knows that just because they’re not working at the office, it doesn't mean they can work ‘wherever’ and produce ‘whatever’ quality.Remoteness should never compromise productivity.

 At Sunscrapers, we always look for remote workers who are aware of that and can create workspaces that help them maintain a high level of productivity throughout the entire project.

 A good remote worker has to be self-reliant.
 He or she needs to able to deal with problems or at least know how and where to look for help.
 Junior developers who are not as self-reliant as senior team members often find that part quite tricky.

 Smart remote workers also know how to make up for the lack of human contact that is part of office life.
 They're not going to become depressed just because they're always working alone from home.
 Efficient remote workers use coworking spaces or organize their time in a way that helps them spend time with people.